 All military families know that military life involves moving, moving, and more moving.
 You learn to adapt and roll with the changes quite quickly.
-Are you new to military life and learning the housing rules for living on or off base?
-Or perhaps you’ve just been PCS’d to a base in Arizona, and your previous station had different rules and regulations?
+Are you new to military life and learning the air force base housing rules for living on or off base?
+Or perhaps you’ve just been PCS’d to a base in Arizona, and your previous station had different air force base housing rules and regulations?
 In either case, you might have many questions, and playing phone tag with the housing office can take up valuable time that could be better spent organizing, packing, and researching the new area where you will live.

 To help you, we have put together a basic guide to housing with the air force, living off base or on base.
 Hopefully, your questions will be answered, and at the very least, your time spent on the phone will be minimized.

 On-base housing refers to military housing that is physically on the military base or owned by the military.
 This type of housing is available only to active duty military members and their dependents while they are considered active duty.
 This government housing is provided and paid for by the government and issued based on need, rank, and availability.

 Each military base has its own process and method for assignment, as availability and housing styles vary widely from base to base.
 Base size and personnel volume also significantly affect the availability of on-base housing.